-Unless required by law, ANAC and EASA agree that they shall not copy, release, or show data identified as proprietary or otherwise restricted that is obtained from each other to anyone other than an ANAC or EASA employee, without written consent of the design approval holder or other data submitter.
-ANAC and EASA should obtain this written consent from the design approval holder through its authority.
-To the extent that either EASA or ANAC shares such data with relevant accident investigation bodies, EASA and ANAC shall ensure in all cases that these persons treat such restricted information in accordance with Article 11 of the Agreement.
+Unless required by law, ANAC and EASA agree that they shall not copy, release, or show data identified as proprietary or otherwise restricted that is obtained from each other to anyone other than an ANAC or EASA employee, without written

 7.8.2.
-Public Access to Documents and Information
+Access To Information Requests

-- 7.8.2.1.
 When ANAC receives a request for access to information related to a civil aeronautical product of a Brazilian approval holder or an applicant who is located in an European Union Member State, ANAC may request EASA's assistance in contacting the approval holder or applicant.
 ANAC shall advise EASA of the potential release of any information received from EASA and submitted to ANAC by the approval holder or the applicant.
 If EASA, where applicable, or the approval holder or applicant consents to the release of the information, a written consent must be provided to ANAC.
 If release is objected to, a statement of the reasons must be furnished by EASA to ANAC.
+If there is objection, ANAC shall only release the information that it determines that it is required to do so under the Access to Information Request.

+7.8.3.
+Public Access to Official Documents

-If there is objection, ANAC shall only release the information that it determines that it is required to do so under the Access to Information Request. - 7.8.2.2.
-When EASA receives a request for the release of documents that was submitted by a design approval holder in Brazil and covered by this TIP, EASA shall inform ANAC of any information received from ANAC and submitted to EASA by the approval holder or the applicant that might be released.
-EASA may also request ANAC's assistance in determining if the person submitting the information would object to release under the rules provided by the relevant legislations and which parts of the documents received from that person or generated by ANAC might be withheld under the exceptions provided for in the applicable legislation, if any.
-If release is objected to, a statement of the reasons must be furnished by ANAC to EASA, which must comply with the EU access to documents legislation.
-EASA shall apply the relevant European Union rules in making its determination whether or not to release the requested documents.
+When EASA receives a request for the release of information that has been submitted by a design approval holder in Brazil and covered by this TIP, EASA shall advise ANAC of any information received from ANAC and submitted to the EASA by the approval holder or the applicant that might be released.
+EASA may also request ANAC's assistance in determining if the person submitting the information would object to release and which portions of the information received from that person or generated by ANAC might be withheld under the secrecy exceptions, if any.
+If release is objected to, a statement of the reasons must be furnished by EASA.
+EASA shall apply the relevant European regulations/directives in making its determination whether or not to release information.